 The grant recipient (or industry) shall be responsible for ownership and assume maintenance and liability for the project tracks.

 The Rail Industrial Access Program is administered by the North Carolina Department of Transportation (NCDOT).
 The Rail Division of NCDOT reviews applications and makes funding recommendations to the North Carolina Board of Transportation (NCBOT).
-To receive Board of Transportation approval in a particular month, the application should be submitted by the first of the prior month.

 The railroad company owning the main tracks to which a spur track is connected must agree to serve the industry and approve the track construction plans.
+A Railroad Acceptance Form can be found on the Rail Resources site.

 The industry shall commit to a specific number of new jobs and to a specific level of rail usage during the first five years of operation.
+An Industry Commitment Form can be found on the Rail Resources site.

 When project tracks are located in a municipality where the NCDOT has a Transportation Safety Plan, the industry shall accommodate it in their project planning.